folio-org/raml-module-builder/README.md

   FOR EACH ROW EXECUTE PROCEDURE update_item_references();
 ```

-The overhead of this trigger and foreign key constraint reduces the number of UPDATE transactions per second on this table by about 40%.
+The overhead of this trigger and foreign key constraint reduces the number of UPDATE transactions per second on this table by about 10% (when tested against an external stand alone Postgres database).
 See
 https://github.com/folio-org/raml-module-builder/blob/master/domain-models-runtime/src/test/java/org/folio/rest/persist/ForeignKeyPerformanceIT.java
 for the performance test.
-Doing the foreign key check manually by sending additional SELECT queries takes much more time than 40%.
+Doing the foreign key check manually by sending additional SELECT queries takes much more time than 10%.

 ## Tenant API